Guest post from 10adventures.com

 As we enter autumn, the end of hiking season is in sight for the big mountains.
 Our readers don’t want the season to end, and this month we are answering two recently asked questions: “Is there anywhere I can get a great week of hiking in before winter?” and “I need to train to do the Tour de Mont Blanc next July.
 Where can I train for a week on a budget in May?”

 The answer to both questions is to get your walking boots and plan a week in the English Lake District.
-Not only is it stunning, you can also have a wonderful holiday on a budget in the Lakes.
+Not only is the Lake District full of stunning views and landscapes, you can also have a wonderful budget hiking holiday in the Lakes too!

 Why the Lake District?